History of Hawaii: Royal election

 The legislature decided to hold a public referendum and to choose who the public voted for.
 Queen Emma and David Kalākaua both declared their candidacy.
 Kalākaua won the 1874 election.
 While the legislature was formally voting to certify Kalākaua as King, Queen Emma's supporters descended on the capitol and attacked the legislators.
 13 legislators supporting Kalākaua were injured, including one who died after he was tossed from a window.
 The monarchy had no army and the police deserted, leading the government to request the support of American troops to quell the riot.

 The new ruler was pressured by the U.S. government to surrender Pearl Harbor to the Navy.
-Kalākaua was concerned that this would lead to annexation by the U.S. and to violating the traditions of the Hawaiian people, who believed that the 'Āina was fertile, sacred and not for sale.
+Kalākaua was concerned that this would lead to annexation by the U.S. and to violating the traditions of the Hawaiian people, who believed that the ʻĀina was fertile, sacred and not for sale.

 Whaling

 In 1816, the population of Honolulu was around 3,000, almost all Hawaiians, although 16 Americans lived on Oahu, all before whaling.
 As whaling grew, the population grew with it, reaching 23,000 in 1890.
 One ship arrived in Honolulu in 1820, 62 visited in 1822, 98 in 1829, and 110 in 1833.
 In Lahaina, 17 whaleships anchored in 1824, 62 in 1830 and 80 in 1832.
 The crews typically numbered around 30 men.
 They visited once or twice/year, to restock supplies.
 US whaling peaked in the 1850s, and was mostly over by the end of the Hawaiian Kingdom.